But the skeptics say....

 About the only other opposing argument against ETs is the lack of hard and verifiable evidence to support their existence, whether it be a shred of alien DNA, or a piece of technological hardware produced by an alien civilization.
 It is the old 'seeing is believing", and while we can't see them, there must be no evidence for their existence.

-As the late Dr Carl Edward Sagan (1934-1996), distinguished astrophysicist and professor of astronomy at Cornell University, USA, said:
+But as the late Dr Carl Edward Sagan (1934-1996), distinguished astrophysicist and professor of astronomy at Cornell University, USA, said:

 "Absence of evidence is not evidence of absence."